Crown Prince Meets Singapore President, Expresses Keenness To Enhance Partnership

-(MENAFN- Jordan Times) AMMAN - HRH Crown Prince Hussein on Friday met with Singapore President Tharman Shanmugaratnam at Istana Palace.
+Singapore, Jan.
+12 (Petra)-- His Royal Highness Crown Prince Al Hussein bin Abdullah II on Friday met with Singapore President Tharman Shanmugaratnam at Istana Palace.

-Crown Prince Hussein conveyed the greetings and congratulations of His Majesty King Abdullah to the Singaporean president on his election win late last year, stressing Jordan's keenness to work more closely with Singapore, and to further enhance the deep-rooted strategic relations between the two countries, based on shared values, according to a Royal Court statement.
+Crown Prince Al Hussein conveyed the greetings and congratulations of His Majesty King Abdullah to the Singaporean president on his election win late last year, stressing Jordan's keenness to work more closely with Singapore, and to further enhance the deep-rooted strategic relations between the two countries, based on shared values.

 His Royal Highness commended the expanding ties between the two countries over the past decades, which were deepened further through the exchange of visits, expressing pride in the level of cooperation between Jordan and Singapore in various fields.